h8pewou/legacy-webos-feeds/feed-backups/README.md

 - Share Packages and Packages.gz using a HTTP server (ensure that SSL is not enforced)
 - Point your Preware to new URL (e.g., ```http://<your web server>/<feed directory>/```)

+## Web frontend for the Preware feeds

+### How to use this?

+You can access the frontend here: http://weboslives.eu/feeds

+### How to setup a mirror?

+Upload the index.html, script.js, and styles.css to the root directory of these feeds.